grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 4.  **Install the Fan -**

-    1. Using a 3IP (Torx-Plus) driver, install 3 new Fan screws until they are just snug, and then turn each another 45-degrees (1/8<sup>th</sup> turn) until fully fastened.
+    1. Using a 3IP (Torx-Plus) driver, install 3 new Fan screws until they're just snug, and then turn each another 45-degrees (1/8<sup>th</sup> turn) until fully fastened.

     :::image type="content" source="./images/Laptop7/LT7Repair/media/fan-screws.png" alt-text="A close up of a fan":::